lambdaclass/concrete/ROADMAP.md

 31. Define stdlib evidence classes per public API: `proved`, `enforced`, `reported`, `tested_by_oracle`, `assumed`, or `trusted`.
 The evidence class must appear in docs and audit artifacts, not just implementation comments.
+31a.
+Add proof-facing formal stdlib models only when a proof or contract
+    workload pulls them.
+These are not runtime containers: `std.formal_vec`, `std.formal_map`, and `std.formal_set` model mathematical sequences, maps, and sets for contracts, loop invariants, and Lean obligations; `std.bigint` models unbounded mathematical integers for specs before any runtime big-number API exists; `std.rational` stays deferred until exact-ratio specs need it.
+Each formal module must state its erasure/runtime story, its evidence class, the Lean artifact it lowers to, and the refinement relation to runtime containers such as `Vec`, `HashMap`, `OrderedMap`, and `HashSet`.
 32. Add stdlib authority/allocation/runtime-obligation gates so core helpers cannot silently widen capabilities, allocation behavior, trusted assumptions, or runtime-risk obligations.